Jump Start Your 3rd Year

 Ready for Your Junior Year?

-Students who are continuing sophomores are required to meet with their Academic Advisor in order to jump start their third year by facilitating progress in their degree and to get support in the development of their educational goals.
+Students who entered UCM in 2015 (2nd-year students) are required to meet with their Academic Advisor in order to jump start their third year.
+This meeting involves a discussion about the student's progress in their degree and supporting the student in the development of their educational goals.

 What/Who Can Help

 - Sample plans are a very useful guide for building a 2-Year Plan.
 When building a plan in MyDegreePath, these sample plans are already built into the Plan Builder.

 - Natural Science Majors: (click here and scroll all the way down for sample plans)

 - Minors: If you plan to declare a minor, be sure to include those courses in your graduation plan.
 You can find minor course info here:

 - Confused?
 If you still need help completing your 2-Year Plan.
 Visit your Peer Academic Advisor to assist you today!
 They are waiting to help you!

 No. During our meeting, we have a series of questions to ask you and most of these questions involve asking you how you created your 2-Year Plan and what resources you found helpful.
 Assisting you defeats the purpose of our questions.
 We want to know how students are helping themselves.
 Getting assistance from a Peer Academic Advisor would be best in helping you create an accurate 2-Year Graduation Plan.
 You can find your Peer Academic Advisor hours here.
 Walk-ins are the prefered method as we want to meet with students on a first-come, first-serve basis.